slackapi/python-slack-sdk/docs/content/web.md

 )
 ```

-**Note:** While threaded messages may contain attachments and message
+While threaded messages may contain attachments and message
 buttons, when your reply is broadcast to the channel, it'll actually be
 a reference to your reply, not the reply itself.
 So, when appearing in
 the channel, it won't contain any attachments or message buttons.
 Also